 aTa Bus Ridership

-The Flint Hills Area Transportation Agency (FHATA or aTa Bus) has been providing safe, reliable, and affordable public transportation in the Flint Hills since 1976.
-FHATA started fixed route transit service in Manhattan in 2012 and Junction City fixed routes in 2016.
-An analysis of the ridership data is provided below.
+The Flint Hills Area Transportation Agency (ATA or aTa Bus) has been providing safe, reliable, and affordable public transportation in the Flint Hills since 1976.
+ATA started fixed route transit service in Manhattan in 2012 and Junction City fixed routes in 2016.
+In August of 2018, significant changes were made to the Manhattan route system.

 Flint Hills Area Transportation Agency (ATA) provides several transit services across the region.
 From fixed route services in Manhattan and Junction, as well as a fixed route between Ogden and Manhattan, to more rural services such as demand response and regional services.